berlinquin/UnoScript/specs.md

 Translating these cards into symbols for the language, only standard number cards have retained their color.
 So, draw two, reverse, and skip cards of different colors are treated as identical.

-These cards are represented in an Uno program using the following symbols, expressed as regular expressions:
+These cards are represented in an UnoScript program using the following symbols, expressed as regular expressions:

 - `[bgry][0-9]` Represents a standard color card.
 The first character represents the color of the card, the second its value.